 Once they were growing too big for the paper bags, I transferred them to these small seed starters that I got from home depot and bought a 40w grow light to encourage them to grow more.
 This worked great until they outgrew the seed starters.
 I then got a plastic container from Ikea and some cups for the next stage of growth.
 I've been keeping them with 12 hours of light a day, and still regulating the temperature of the closet they are in to a nice 75-80f.

 From the looks of things it looks like I'll need to get another, bigger container soon.
-I'll post updates when they start to bear peppers.
-Setting up a livestream in the box is a fun idea too that I might explore.

 With fertilizer, they've been going strong for a while now.
 I got a new ~200-300w led bulb and moved them to a bigger closet.
 They are just starting to bud.